Pros and Cons of Same-Day Dental Implants

 Final Impression for Partial Denture

 The process of final impressions for partial dentures is very similar to that of complete dentures.
-However, for partials, the impression also includes the surrounding teeth which ensures the partial dentures blend in seamlessly with your natural teeth.
+However, for partials, the impression also includes the surrounding natural teeth.
+This ensures the partial dentures blend in seamlessly with your natural teeth and don’t put excess pressure on them.
+The same border molding and impression materials are used.

 Conclusion